EduardLubomirsky/e-commerce/README.md

 2. catalog.html
 3. item.html
 4. chart.html
-All pages adaptive.
+All pages are adaptive.
-You can see works

-you can see the work of this project by link: https://eduardlubomirsky.github.io/e-commerce/app/index.html
+You can see the work of this project by link: https://eduardlubomirsky.github.io/e-commerce/app/index.html